Skip to main content

 3.2 Configuration Tips

 • Attention backend: H100/H200: Use flash attention 3 backend by default.
-B200/GB200/B300/GB300: Use flashinfer backend by default.
+B200/GB200/B300/GB300: Set --attention-backend trtllm_mha.
+The flashinfer default breaks the overlap scheduler on Blackwell, so trtllm_mha is required there.

 • TP support: To set tp size, use --tp <4|8|16>.
 Recommended pairings: